Discover the unique aspects of Maltese corporate taxation

 To take maximum advantage of the refundable tax credit system, it is very common for a Malta trading company to be owned by a Malta holding company.
 The Malta holding company will serve as a dividend feeder company, receiving dividends from the Maltese trading company and tax refunds from the Maltese tax authorities.
 This avoids the problem of classification of income in those foreign countries which consider the tax refund as a dividend or any other income.

 Any dividends and tax refunds received by the Malta holding company can be either distributed to the ultimate beneficial owners in the form of dividends or reinvested in the operating company.
 Malta does not impose any withholding tax on the distribution of dividends and due to its full imputation system of taxation, the tax suffered at the level of the Malta trading company will be granted as a credit against the tax due by the Malta holding company upon receipt of a dividend.
-Therefore the Malta holding company will not incur any further tax on the dividends received from the Malta trading company.
+Therefore, the Malta holding company will not incur any further tax on the dividends received from the Malta trading company.

 Exemption from Stamp Duty

 Companies whose business activities are mainly carried out outside Malta are eligible for an exemption from stamp duty on the transfer of shares.
-This exemption from duty also applies where more than half of the ordinary share capital, voting rights and rights to profits are held by persons who are not resident in Malta.
+This exemption from duty also applies where more than half of the ordinary share capital, voting rights and rights to profits are held by persons who are not residents of Malta.
 Stamp duty is paid by the person acquiring the shares.
 The above-mentioned exemption also applies to the transfer of shares by/to such companies.

 No Withholding Tax